-This regulation implements Section 314a of the USA PATRIOT Act and provides that a law enforcement agency investigating terrorist activity or money laundering may request that FinCEN solicit, on the investigating agency's behalf, certain information from a financial institutions or group of financial institutions.
-The requesting agency must provide a written certification that each entity for which the agency is seeking information is engaged in, or is reasonably suspected based on credible evidence of engaging in, terrorist activity or money laundering along with specific identifies.
+This regulation implements Section 314a of the USA PATRIOT Act of 2001 and provides that a law enforcement agency investigating terrorist activity or money laundering may request that FinCEN solicits, on the investigating agency's behalf, certain information from a financial institutions or group of financial institutions.
+The requesting agency must provide a written certification that each entity for which the agency is seeking information is engaged in or is reasonably suspected based on credible evidence of engaging in, terrorist activity or money laundering along with specific identifies.
 FinCEN may also solicit, on its own behalf, and on behalf of appropriate components of the Department of the Treasury such information.

-2. The Privacy Act of 1974 (Privacy Act), 5 U.S.C. § 552a
+The Privacy Act of 1974 (Privacy Act), 5 U.S.C. § 552a

-The reports that FinCEN collects pursuant to the BSA are "records" contained in a "system of records," and are covered by the Privacy Act.
-Covered records may be disclosed without the permission of the individual to whom the record pertains if they are disclosed to individuals and organizations external to the U.S. Department of the Treasury pursuant to a "routine use," and are disclosed for purposes for which the information was collected.
-FinCEN's routine uses are included in three published Systems of Records Notices (SORNs) that cover the information it collects under the BSA:
+The reports that FinCEN collects pursuant to the BSA are "records" contained in a "system of records,"15 and are covered by the Privacy Act.
+Covered records may be disclosed without the permission of the individual to whom the record pertains if they are disclosed to individuals and organizations external to the U.S. Department of the Treasury pursuant to a "routine use,"16 and are disclosed for purposes for which the information was collected.
+FinCEN's routine uses are included in three published Systems of Records Notices (SORNs):